Marje3PSUT/strapi-plugin-audit-log-marje3/README.md

 1. Intercepts incoming requests.
 2. Processes these requests.
-3. Creates an entry in the `logs` utilizing data extracted from both the request and the resulting response.
+3. Creates an entry in the `log` collection utilizing data extracted from both the request and the resulting response.

 This middleware is automatically registered globally in `register.js`.